Daniele-Tentoni/c89-continuous-integration/CONTRIBUTE.md

 (From [Atom Guidelines](https://github.com/atom/atom/blob/master/CONTRIBUTING.md#styleguides))

-* Use the present tense ("Add feature", not "Added feature")
+- Use the present tense ("Add feature", not "Added feature")
-* Use the imperative mood ("Move cursor to...", not "Moves cursor to...")
+- Use the imperative mood ("Move cursor to...", not "Moves cursor to...")
-* Limit the first line to 72 characters or less
+- Limit the first line to 72 characters or less
-* Reference issues and pull requests liberally after the first line
+- Reference issues and pull requests liberally after the first line

+## Reference

+Any contributor reference count for me!
+Add your metadata to humans.txt file.